qlik-oss/server-side-extension/docs/writing_a_plugin.md

 ## Cache control
 The default behavior of the Qlik engine is to cache results from computations in order to reduce the workload and speed up response time.
 This is valid as well for computations performed by SSE plugins.
 For some cases caching might be undesirable and it is possible to toggle it off per request.
 When `EvaluateScript` or `ExecuteFunction` are called the http header key:value pair `qlik-cache:no-store` can be set in either the initial or trailing header data of the response.
 This functionality is demonstrated in the [Hello world example](../examples/python/HelloWorld/README.md#nocache-function).

-Caching is automatically turned off as well if a request fails due to the communication failure or an exception is raised during a call.
+Caching is automatically turned off in Qlik if a request fails due to the communication failure or an exception is raised during a call.

-## Using SSE plugin expressions in a Qlik document
+## Using SSE plugin expressions in a Qlik app/document

 It is possible to make an SSE call from the load script or from a chart expression.
 The syntax of the call is the same regardless of where you choose to use it.